 Easy Schengen Trip – Out for 90 and back for 90

 The easiest Schengen scenario is where you simply decide to leave the UK and head to Europe for up to 90 days and then come back to the UK for 90 days and then head out again for another 90 day block.
 There is little complication here as there is no Schengen Shuffling going on.
+And you have to be careful because your last day and first day of travel to and from Schengen still count and can catch you out.
 You simply leave the UK on 17 May 2021 and enjoy your Schengen countries for a full 90 days and then return on 14 August.
 That means that you can return to Schengen again for 90 days on 13 November.
 This calculator image below demonstrates this nicely.

 Now we start to dance our way through Schengen and begin our shuffle.
 So you want to spend most of your time in Europe and perhaps not too much time in the UK.
 Given that most us need an annual MOT, coming back to the UK is necessary, although with some careful planning you can be out of the UK for up to 11 months and we did this in 2023 quite easily.
 We have shown you an example of how to do this using a trip down to Greece, over to Turkey and then back through Bulgaria and Romania.
 You could of course map the same sort of trip to include Morocco, which we have done successfully.
 You can also extended your visa in Morocco beyond the standard 90 days, which has huge benefits for our Schengen Shuffle.